Kennessee Green

 Kennessee Green is a village in the southern half of Maghull in Metropolitan Borough of Sefton, Merseyside, England.
-Kennessee Green has two churches: St Andrew's Church and St. Georges Church.
+Kennessee Green has two churches: St Andrew's Church and St. George's Church.
 The village of Kennessee Green is situated around Maghull railway station, St Andrew's Church and the former epileptic homes located around Damfield Lane and Deyes Lane.
 The village also contains two high schools, Deyes High School and Maricourt High School.

 History

 Historically in Lancashire, Kennessee Green grew when the Liverpool, Ormskirk and Preston Railway was founded.
 Wealthy families moved from Liverpool to the area and lived in the large Victorian houses around Tree View Court and Maghull railway station.
 By 1901, Kennessee Green was significantly larger than Maghull itself, and was connected to Maghull through various narrow roads.

 During the 20th century, Kennessee Green and Maghull both grew with housing estates being built which consequently connected the areas together.
 The new housing estates did not respect the historic street patterns of both of the villages.
 In 1974, Kennessee Green and Maghull were moved from the West Lancashire Rural District in the administrative and ceremonial county of Lancashire and placed into the newly formed Metropolitan Borough of Sefton in the also newly formed ceremonial county of Merseyside.

 There are no signs to mark Kennessee Green as it is contiguous with Maghull.